A conspiracy on which side?

 it in hope of undermining their work.

-as it should be called, has uncovered the sneakery to which anti-scientists
+as it should be called, uncovered the sneakery to which anti-scientists

 will stoop.
-It has done nothing to discredit the huge body of evidence
+It did nothing to discredit the huge body of evidence

 that global heating is real and is human-caused.